STAT-Seq is the fastest clinical whole genome analysis in the

 clinical laboratory.
 STAT-Seq uses software developed at Children’s Mercy which translates physician-entered clinical features in individual patients into a comprehensive differential diagnosis of relevant diseases.This software substantially automates identification of the DNA variations that can explain the child’s condition.

 Up to one third of babies admitted to a NICU in the United States have a genetic disease, and more than 20 percent of infant deaths are caused by genetic illnesses.
-The candidates for STAT-Seq are similar to those for TaGSCAN,
+Typically, STAT-Seq is

 performed on an affected child and both parents or two affected